 - Outside the unit, sometimes on or near the condenser

 If you know the year your system was manufactured, that could help you find out what type of refrigerant your unit uses.
-Typically, if it was manufactured before 1996, your unit uses R-22.
+Typically, if it was manufactured before 2010, your unit likely uses R-22.

 If you bought your AC unit or refrigerator after 2010 — which is when the EPA told manufacturers to stop making R-22-friendly units — it likely runs on R-410A, the agency says.

-Here’s the thing: Consumers aren’t required to stop using their ACs and refrigerators due to the ban on R-22.
+Now let’s answer the big question: Will consumers be required to stop using their air conditioners and refrigerators due to the ban on R-22?

-The EPA says quite clearly: “No. You will not have to stop using HCFC-22 [on January 1, 2020], and you will not have to replace existing equipment just to switch to a new refrigerant.”
+The EPA answers the question quite clearly: “No. You will not have to stop using HCFC-22 [on January 1, 2020], and you will not have to replace existing equipment just to switch to a new refrigerant.”